profmamba/Enterprise-OWIN-WebApi-AngularJS/README.md

 ##Details

 The current simplified n-tier stack is *MongoDB > Owin/Katana WebApi 2 > AngularJS*.

 ###Notes

 * The WebApi can be self hosted (no need for any flavour of IIS).
+You have to roll the wrapper console app yourself though.
 * You could easily replace Mongo with any DB or store, and AngularJS with any SPA or MVC framework.

 ###Architecture